-Talking Therapy that helps to reconnect you back to yourself and others
+Talking Therapy that helps reconnect you back to yourself and others

 The Reconnection Club